 Divorce and Property Division

 We recognize that the legal dissolution of marriage is very personal and often brings a lot of heartache and disruption to your individual and family lives.
-At K&L, our Attorneys not only represent you through the legal process of divorce in Family Court but also strive to provide you with workable solutions for your household – from advising you of your legal rights and obligations regarding your former spouse to dealing with the emotional and financial impact of divorce.
+Our attorneys not only represent you through the legal process of divorce in Family Court but also strive to provide you with workable solutions for your household – from advising you of your legal rights and obligations regarding your former spouse to dealing with the emotional and financial impact of divorce.
 Over the last three decades, we have also developed a large network of trusted professionals who work with us to successfully address our clients’ needs.

 When a couple decides to divorce, all marital property and debt is subject to equitable division, which involves consideration of numerous financial and practical factors.
 There may be a non-marital property that may have been acquired prior to or during a marriage that is not subject to division.
 Valuation of personal, business, and retirement assets is often complicated, especially in high asset and high-income cases.
 Tax considerations must also be addressed during the division, transfer, and sale of marital property.
 Whether it is your home, business, vehicles, pension or retirement benefits, debts, or other assets under consideration, our detailed-oriented and experienced Attorneys are prepared and available to advise and represent you in obtaining a financial resolution in your divorce.